w3f/polkadot-wiki/docs/learn/learn-account-abstraction.md

 piece of code to dictate account behavior.
 This allows for increased flexibility of accounts that originally were not engineered to be flexible, and decreased chances of key mismanagement.

+Users are still responsible for their keys, but through account abstraction they can take precautions to ensure they do not end up losing their accounts.

 Account abstraction introduces a layer of on-chain logic that controls an account, typically in the form of a smart contract.
 Without a smart contract abstracting accounts would require changes in the core architecture of the protocol.